 Anchor Plus costs $15 per month, which is still relatively affordable compared to other podcast hosting platforms.

-Using Anchor is incredibly easy, even if you have no experience with podcasting.
+Using Spotify for Podcasters is incredibly easy, even if you have no experience with podcasting.
 Here’s a step-by-step guide to getting started:

-- Sign up for an account on the Anchor website or mobile app.
+- Sign up for an account on the Spotify for Podcasters website or mobile app.

 - Create a new podcast by entering the title, description, and cover art.